BurtHarris/gulp-first/README.md

 # gulp-first
-Simple streaming object filter passes through only the first object received.
+Simple streaming object filter that passes through only the first object received.

+As a gulp plugin, this filter can be combined with `gulp-newer` and `gulp-exec`.

 ## install

     npm install -D gulp-first

-## useage (in a gulpfile)
+## use (in a gulpfile)

 ```javascript
 var gulp = require('gulp');